22 Customer Touchpoints That Will Optimize Your Customer Journey

 3. Digital Marketing Content

-Aside from ads, digital marketing content refers to any material that your company publishes online to promote its brand.
-These materials could be promotional videos, infographics, or engaging blog posts — like the one you're reading right now.
+Digital marketing content are materials your company publishes online to promote its brand.
+These materials could be promotional videos, infographics, or engaging blog posts.
+Beyond analyzing the impact of your marketing content, it’s vital to ensure the content you put out are on-brand.

 4. Company Events